AutoConversationWeb/AutoConversationWeb.github.io/issues.md

-# Are you sure you would like to create an issue?
+# Are you sure you would like to report an issue?

 [Yes](https://github.com/AutoConversationWeb/AutoConversationWeb.github.io/issues)